Digital pet insurers zero in on education

 Pet insurance in the U.S. has been available for decades, but only in the past few years has the market seen an increase in interest from consumers, insurtechs and traditional insurers.
 Digital strategy is at the center of the market’s rapid growth.

 The number of insured pets in the U.S. was about 3.1 million in 2020, according to data from the North American Pet Health Insurance Association.
-But 70% of U.S. households own a pet, which is about 90.5 million homes, according to the 2021-22 American Pet Products Association’s National Pet Owners Survey.
+But 82 million U.S. households own a pet, according to the 2024 American Pet Products Association’s National Pet Owners Survey.

 Kristen Lynch, executive director of NAPHIA, believes that as people – not just consumers, but insurance professionals, veterinarians and insurance regulators – become more familiar with the product, the growth will continue.